 Price: Order your ingredients on their website, and purchase your own barbecue for $600.

-Beach BBQ King — Private Barbecue, Sai Kung
+Beach BBQ King — Private barbecue, Sai Kung

 Sai Kung’s Beach BBQ King is the ultimate beachside venue for a private barbecue.
 Their signature BBQ Buffet and a-la-carte menus are jam-packed with local and international favourites.
-Four-legged friends are especially welcome, and children eat half-price, so there’s absolutely no excuse not to swing by this summer for a delicious meal in the sun after a cool junk boat or a day kayaking off the most beautiful shores in Hong Kong.
+Four-legged friends are especially welcome, and children eat half-price, so there’s absolutely no excuse not to swing by this summer for a delicious meal in the sun after a junk boat trip or a day kayaking off the most beautiful shores in Hong Kong.

 Directions: Alight at Choi Hung MTR station, then take bus 1 or 1A to Sai Kung Town Hall.
 From there, it’s a 15-minute walk to Sha Ha Village, shop 9.
 Parking is available.